-Applications for financial funding are now being accepted with regard to the city's Program Year 2022 (July 1, 2022 - June 30, 2023) CDBG program.
-Applications are due no later than January 31, 2022.
+Applications for financial funding are now being accepted regarding the city's upcoming CDBG program year (July 1, 2024 - June 30, 2025).
+Applications are due no later than January 31, 2024.

 The application package is accessible at (www.romi.gov/280/Application-Documents)